N-T-Raghava/ml-vern/docs/source/quickstart.rst

 Quickstart
 ==========

 This is a quick 5-minute beginner guide to getting used to mlvern for managing your machine learning models and experiments.
+Fasten your seat belts, and let's dive in!

 Initializing the Project
 -------------------------------------